mozilla/anodejsholidayseason/localization/localization_part_2.md

 So our basic constraint is to create a solution that uses `PO` files, which is how we'll tell our localizers what all of our strings are and how they will give us the finished translations.

 Coming from PHP and Python at Mozilla, I've found that Gettext works very well.
-As a web service gets large and has more copy, there are many nuances of localizing copy that require the well tested tools and APIs of gettext.
+As a web application gets large and has more prose, there are many nuances of localizing text that require the well tested tools and APIs of gettext.

 ## Providing PO Files to localizers